spacemeat/humon/README.md

     // or
     rootNode = trove.nodeByIndex(0);

-These each return a `hu::Node` object.
+These each return a `hu::Node` object that represents the root node.

 To get a node deeper in the tree: